How to get the best deal on the iPhone X

 It's a very similar story over at Verizon -- trade in a phone and sign up for a lease -- but with a few key differences.
 First, your maximum savings is $300, and that's only when you trade a recent, higher-end model like the iPhone 7, Galaxy S7 or Pixel XL.

 There's a second tier of eligible phones, but those will net you only a $200 savings.
-And a third tier (think: iPhone 5, Galaxy Note 4) tops out at $100.
+And a third tier (think: iPhone 5 ($240.00 at Amazon.com), Galaxy Note 4 ($259.99 at Amazon.com)) tops out at $100.
 Of course, Sprint won't even accept those older models, so here you're getting something, at least.

 Another big consideration: Verizon currently shows a Dec.
 1 delivery date for the 64GB iPhone X and Dec.
 13 for the 256GB model.